Most international students need a student visa to study in the UK.

 Within the European Economic Area (EEA)

-If you are a national of a European Economic Area (EEA) country, or Switzerland and starting your studies from 1 January 2021, you will need a Student visa or Short-term study visa in order to study at the University.
+If you are a national of a European Economic Area (EEA) country, or Switzerland and starting your studies from 1 January 2021, you will need a Student visa or a Visitor visa in order to study at the University.

 If you are a resident in the UK before 31 December 2020, you are able to apply for the EU Settlement Scheme by 30 June 2021.